CreoPhon/consonant_stability_portuguese_creoles/README.md

     ## optimizer (bobyqa) convergence code: 0 (OK)
     ## boundary (singular) fit: see help('isSingular')

-Some indication that place stability is more often associated with shorter periods of influence.
+There is some indication that place stability is more often associated with shorter periods of influence.

 Numerically, the manner/place category has 50% of its observations in the longest duration from the sample.
 At the same time, no manner/no